 Each of the above five director nominees is well qualified to serve on our Board and has expressed his or her willingness to do so.
-Our directors are elected for a one-year term, which expires at the end of our 2023 annual general meeting, unless the person ceases to be a director before then.
+Our directors are elected to hold office until our next annual general meeting, unless the person ceases to be a director before then.

-4. Re-appoint PricewaterhouseCoopers LLP, Chartered Professional Accountants, as our independent auditor for the ensuing year and authorize our directors to set the auditor's pay (see page 14).
+4. Re-appoint PricewaterhouseCoopers LLP, Chartered Professional Accountants, as our independent auditor for the ensuing year and authorize our directors to set the auditor's pay (see page 15).

-We have recommended that PricewaterhouseCoopers LLP ("PwC") be re-appointed as our independent auditor and serve until the end of our 2023 annual general meeting.
+We have nominated Pricewaterhouse Coopers LLP ("PwC") for re-appointment as our independent auditor to serve until our next annual general meeting.

-5. Approve the unallocated entitlements under our amended and restated share-based compensation plan (see page 14).
+5. Approve the unallocated entitlements under our amended and restated share-based compensation plan, as more particularly described in the accompanying information circular (see page 15).

-In accordance with the requirements of the Toronto Stock Exchange (the "TSX") we are required to obtain shareholder approval of the unallocated entitlements under our amended and restated share-based compensation plan every three years.
+In accordance with the requirements of the TSX we are required to obtain shareholder approval of the unallocated entitlements under the amended and restated share-based compensation plan every three years.
+Shareholder approval was last obtained at our annual general meeting held on June 9, 2022.

-6. Transact such other business that is properly brought before the Meeting (see page 31).
+6. Transact such other business that is properly brought before the Meeting (see page 29).

-We'll also consider other matters that properly come before the Meeting.
+We will also consider other matters that properly come before the Meeting.
 As of the date of this Circular, we are not aware of any other items of business to be considered at the Meeting, other than as set forth above.